codebuddies/codebuddies/readme.md

 - @will, http://github.com/William-R-Wilson - contributed fixes to issues, including ability to edit/trash learnings
 - @anon user(s) - contributed fixes to bugs, including security measures, re-touching of the kudos layout, and scrolling pagination
 - @olivia, http://github.com/foxiae - contributed to discussions on features
+- @abhiii5459, http://github.com/abhiii5459 - contributed to PR#239.
+Working on Fix#203 along with @linda.
 - Add Your Name on the Google Doc (link below) If You Want To Help, then read ***[contributing.md](contributing.md)***

 If you'd like to help contribute, add your name on the google doc at [http://bit.ly/codebuddies-hangouts-platform-v2-googledoc](http://bit.ly/codebuddies-hangouts-platform-v2-googledoc), say hello in the [#codebuddies-meta](https://codebuddiesmeet.slack.com/messages/codebuddies-meta/) channel on Slack, and be sure to read the "how do I contribute" instructions on [contributing.md](contributing.md)!

 P.S.
 We'll schedule hangouts to do code walkthroughs or code show and tells occasionally, and announce it in the #codebuddies-meta channel on Slack.
 The goal is to help everyone who wants to contribute to this app learn quickly through collaboration.
 The list of contributors above contains a good mix of full-time developers and as well as people contributing to an open-sourced project for the first time.